 And what it does is, that with the use of big data, doctors can now get all details of a patient’s health and their medical history.
 Which in turn makes the doctors treat the diseases at an earlier stage and at a comparatively lesser expense.

-The following are just a few areas that big data is being implemented to innovate healthcare.
+The following are just a few role big data in healthcare industry.
 Which one are you most intrigued by?

 One of the greatest challenges to diagnostics is proper and timely disease identification.
 Early detection and differentiation, as well as improved care, is possible with big data technology that offers tools like predictive analytics.
 Data mining and analysis help to identify the cause of illnesses and reduce life-changing or life-shortening consequences.